PI4IOE5V I/O Expander

 });

-// Configure PI4IOE5V: single 8-bit port as outputs
+// Configure PI4IOE5V: 8-bit port with mixed inputs/outputs

 espp::Pi4ioe5v exp({